Matteo-Sperti/IoTomatoes/IoTomatoes_SupportPackage/README.md

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/GPSgenerator.py)**

-### CheckResoult
+### CheckResult

-This python module contains the class for the check result of the platform.
-It provides the functionalities to construct the check result dictionary.
+This python module contains the class for the check result dictionary.
+It is used by the services that control the sensors and actuators status.

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/CheckResult.py)**

 ### BaseResource

 This python module contains the class for the base resource of the platform.
-It provides the functionalities to construct the resource dictionary and to interact with the catalog of the platform.
+It provides the functionalities to construct the resource dictionary and to interact with the resource catalog of the platform.

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/BaseResource.py)**

 ### BaseService

 This python module contains the class for the base service of the platform.
-It provides the function to construct the service dictionary and to interact with the catalog of the platform.
+It provides the function to construct the service dictionary and to interact with the service catalog of the platform.

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/BaseService.py)**